tmcw/big/COOKBOOK.md

 # big cookbook

-The ideal presentations is gesamtkunstwerk.
+The ideal presentation is gesamtkunstwerk.
 While the big default style and behavior is nice and simple, there are lots of things you might want as you go along in your presentation-crafting.
 Having done quite a few [presentations](http://www.macwright.org/presentations/)